 College graduation is approaching fast, and when you are studying, you are given a brief overview of what to expect in your field once you leave college and the world of formal education behind once and for all.
 The thing is, colleges don’t like to frighten their graduates.
 They want to send them off into the world, bright-eyed and bushy-tailed, and sometimes totally not ready for work!

-Extracurriculars.
 Having a long list of societies that you were involved in on your resume isn’t as good as you think.
 Recruiters don’t need to read that you’re a jack of all trades.
 They need to see that you honed in on something that you’re good at and you excelled at it, even if that happens to be debate team.
 Employers want something unique from their candidates, and you can do that by cutting back on that long list of things you did at college.
+Boost your marketing degree CV with a graduate diploma in project management, which guarantees greater pay and a higher chance of getting hired.

-Your Skin.
-Marketing is a cutthroat industry filled with customer complaints, frustrating clients and sales reps that don’t answer the phone.
-You have to make sure that you have a thick skin before you get started; emotions do not have a place here!
+Marketing is a cutthroat industry filled with customer complaints, frustrating clients, and sales reps that don’t answer the phone.
+You have to make sure that you have thick skin before you get started; emotions do not have a place here!

 Your marketing career can get off to a great start if you have your head screwed on right and you look at the world as a whole.
 It’s not all sunshine and roses – yet.